getify/You-Dont-Know-JS/scope-closures/ch4.md

 Web Workers are a web platform extension for typical browser-JS behavior, which allows a JS file to run in a completely separate thread (operating system wise) from the thread that's running the main browser-hosted JS.

-Since these web worker programs run on a separate thread, they're restricted in their communications with the main application thread, to avoid/control race conditions and other complications.
-Web worker code does not have access to the DOM, for example.
-Some web APIs are however made available to the worker, such as `navigator`.
+Since these Web Worker programs run on a separate thread, they're restricted in their communications with the main application thread, to avoid/control race conditions and other complications.
+Web Worker code does not have access to the DOM, for example.
+Some web APIs are, however, made available to the worker, such as `navigator`.

-Since a web worker is treated as a wholly separate program, it does not share the global scope with the main JS program.
+Since a Web Worker is treated as a wholly separate program, it does not share the global scope with the main JS program.
 However, the browser's JS engine is still running the code, so we can expect similar *purity* of its global scope behavior.
 But there is no DOM access, so the `window` alias for the global scope doesn't exist.

-In a web worker, a global object reference is typically made with `self`:
+In a Web Worker, a global object reference is typically made with `self`:

 ```js
 var studentName = "Kyle";